Singer Resume Examples

 - Include awards and recognition received within the music industry.

-- Provide links to professional recordings, YouTube videos, or personal website showcasing your performances.
+- Provide links to professional recordings, YouTube videos, or personal website highlighting your performances.

 - Describe experiences with diverse performance settings such as studio recording, live concerts, and television appearances.